mongodb/docs/source/includes/uc-considerations.rst

 - |uc| can only operate on sharded collections.
 - |uc| can only operate on a single collection at a time.
 - |uc| has a 5 minute minimum duration.
-- Atlas Search indexes need to be rebuilt after ``unshardCollection`` runs.
+- You must rebuild Atlas Search indexes after |uc| runs.
-- You cannot make topology changes, such as add or remove shard or transition between embedded and dedicated config servers, until ``unshardCollection`` completes.
+- You cannot make topology changes, such as adding or removing shards or transitioning between embedded and dedicated config servers, until
+  |uc| completes.
 - You cannot run the following operations on the collection that is being unsharded while |uc| is in progress: